aborraccino/service-mesh-with-istio/README.md

 # Simulate circuit breaker with Spring Boot and Istio
-This guide will show how to setup a local environemnt with a simple Java Spring Boot application installed in Minikube and Istio in order see how it works Istio circuit breaker.
+This guide will show how to set up a local environment with a simple Java Spring Boot application installed in Minikube and Istio in order see the circuit breaker mechanism with Istio.

 ## Prerequisites
 - Java 11